Norm$\times$Direction: Restoring the Missing Query Norm in Vision Linear Attention: Experiments

-\textbf{Settings.} We further conducted comprehensive experiments on the object detection task using the COCO dataset \cite{COCO}.
-To systematically evaluate architectural compatibility, we independently integrated NaLaFormer as the backbone architecture into three established detection frameworks: Mask R-CNN \cite{mrcnn} and RetinaNet \cite{retinanet}.
-All experiments were conducted using ImageNet-1k pretrained weights following the evaluation strategy in FLatten Transformer \cite{flatten}.
+\textbf{Settings.} We conducted the object detection task using COCO \citep{COCO}.
+To systematically evaluate architectural compatibility, we independently integrated NaLaFormer as the backbone into Mask R-CNN \citep{mrcnn} and RetinaNet \citep{retinanet}.
+All experiments were conducted using ImageNet-1k pretrained weights following the evaluation strategy in FLatten \citep{flatten}.